darshantalati23/Debuggers-Tetris/README.md

 ### ✨ Description & Features
 A terminal-based implementation of the classic Tetris game.
-The falling tetromino pieces must be arranged such that no cell remains empty!
+The falling tetromino pieces must be arranged such that no cell in a row remains empty!

 It has the following features:
 - **🎮 Classic Tetris Gameplay**: Rotate, move, and drop blocks to complete lines and score points.